-Empathy is a critical leadership quality that leads to strong, successful organizations.
+Empathetic leadership leads to strong, successful organizations.
 Yet, this isn’t as simple as just being nicer to people.
 To be truly effective, a leader must know all the various types of empathy and strategically think about the most suitable one for each situation they experience.
 To get familiar with these, learn more about each one below.

 Affective empathy is when a person feels what others are feeling.
 They might be particularly sensitive to sensing and experiencing people’s pain, suffering, and emotions.
 With this, they demonstrate a high level of emotional intelligence that helps them better relate to those around them.

 Example of Affective Empathy

 During a group discussion on building a trusting work culture that protects people from toxic bosses, a team member shares a painful experience from their last job.
 As they tell their story, they start crying, feeling overwhelmed by this memory.
 Their boss, feeling the hurt in their voice, shares their emotions and also begins tearing up too.
 Additionally, they might mimic the person’s body language to reflect they’re not alone as they talk about what happened.